Sundin/sundin.github.io/content/posts/2021-06-24-dotnet-audit-logs.md

         var response = await FormatResponse(context.Response);
         response = TryGetJson(response);

+        var endpoint = context.GetEndpoint();
+        if (endpoint != null)
+        {
+          // Check if the endpoint is excluded from being audit logged (see below)
+          // If you always want to log all requests, just skip these checks var noAuditAttribute = endpoint.Metadata?.GetMetadata<NoAuditAttribute>();
+          if (noAuditAttribute == null)
+          {
             // TODO: You need to implement the AuditLogService and AuditMessage classes yourself :) await _auditLogService.Log(new AuditMessage(context, request, response));
+          }
+        }
+        else
+        {
+          // Decide what you want to do if a client requests a resource that is not an endpoint }

         await responseBody.CopyToAsync(originalBodyStream);
       }